AdrienVannson/doreisa-internship/report/report.typ

 === `ObjectRefs` sharing, nested `ObjectRefs` <object-refs-sharing>

 From an implementation perspective, there is one major difference compared to the proof-of-concept version: it is no longer possible to simply put `ObjectRefs` pointing to the data directly in the task graph that will be executed by the Dask-on-Ray scheduler.
-Indeed, as the scheduling is now distributed, a scheduling actor doesn't own all the `ObjectRefs` that are needed to perform the computation: it may need to ask other scheduling actors to send `ObjectRefs` corresponding to results of tasks that they scheduled (see step 7 of @doreisa-distributed-scheduler[figure]).
+Indeed, as the scheduling is now distributed, a scheduling actor does not own all the `ObjectRefs` that are needed to perform the computation: it may need to ask other scheduling actors to send `ObjectRefs` corresponding to results of tasks that they scheduled (see step 7 of @doreisa-distributed-scheduler[figure]).

 When asking another scheduling actor for an `ObjectRef`, the remote call produces an `ObjectRef` containing the result of the call, which is itself an `ObjectRef`.
 It is not possible to call `ray.get` on the actual `ObjectRef` from the second reference since it may not be ready at that time.
 Trying to call it anyway can result in deadlocks: an actor $A$ might require an `ObjectRef` from another actor $B$ to schedule its task graph, while $B$ also requires an `ObjectRef` from $A$ to do so.